iwakkurraa/aurguard/README.md

 Example:
 aurg inspect bash

-(to inspect a dependency it must first be listed in the dependencies of a package scanned)
+(to inspect a dependency it must be listed in the dependencies of a package scanned)